 Living near Mt.
 Lu, in the area of Qingzhou, Shandong province (near present day Weifang China), Mo-tse carefully carved a bird (a ‘sparrow hawk’ or eagle) over a period of three years.
 Once satisfied that it was as much like a bird as he could make it, he flew it for only a single day.
 The exact details of its flight are not recorded, but there is conclusive, written reference to this event in Chinese history.
 The story of Mo-tse’s flight in the Weifang area is frequently cited as proof for the fact that the kite originated in China.

-Others believe kites could have been independently invented by the Malaysians or Indonesians who first made kites from leaves and also have a long history of kite flying.
+Scholars think kites could have been independently invented by the Malaysians or/and Indonesians who first made kites from leaves and also have a long history of kite flying.

 Indonesia has a rich kite heritage: